supernancychen/Mouse-Chase/README.md

-mousecatch
+Mouse Chase
 ==========

-Leap Motion game of cat and mouse
+Leap Motion game of cat and mouse.

+Use the Leap Motion Controller to control the cat.
+Use the mouse to control the mouse.

+Enjoy!